elonguepee/devOpsCheatSheets/gcp/gcp-ACE-cheatsheet.md

 - Applied by instance-level tags or service accounts.
 - Default firewall rules block all data going in and allow all going out.

+### App Engine
+- Platform as a service that takes code and runs it.
+- Natively supports Go, Java, node, and a few others in standard mode.
+- Flex mode will run any container you give it.
+- Autoscales
+- Basically pay for underlying instances.

+### Service Summaries

+#### Compute
+**GKE**
+- No management fee, just pay for nodes

+**Cloud Functions**
+- Runs code in response to an event
+- Node, python, go, java
+- Like Lambda
+- Just pay for how long it runs
+- Automatically get an http endpoint, no need to setup API gateway.
+- Can trigger based on Cloud Storage events, Pub/sub messages, etc.
+- Massively scaleable

+#### Storage

+**Local SSD**
+- Attached to a single specific GCE instance
+- Similar to instance store on AWS.
+- Very very fast
+- 375GB SSD
+- Can Stripe across 8 for even better performance
+- Data is lost whenever instance shuts down

+**Persistent Disk**
+- Block storage.
+- Default boot for instances
+- Like AWS EBS
+- Can persist and are replicated for durability
+- Can resize while in use, but will need the file system to update within the VM
+- Snapshots and machine images add more capability and flexibility
+- Not file based, block based.

+**Cloud Filestore**
+- Fully managed file-based storage
+- Like AWS EFS.
+- Consistent Performace
+- Primary use is for "lift-and-shift" migrations.
+- Pay for how much you provision, not how much you use.

+**Cloud Storage**
+- Object store
+- infinitely scaleable
+- fully managed
+- versioned
+- 11 9's availability
+- Strongly consistent
+- Integrated site hosting and CDN functionality
+- Lifecycle transitions like S3
+- Difference in storage tiers is availability and cost, not latency.
+No thaw delay.
+- Pay for storage and storage amounts

+**Cloud SQL**
+- Fully managed MySQL and PostgreSQL
+- Like AWS RDS
+- Scaling is manual
+- Basically pay for underlying GCE instances and Persistent Disks

+**Cloud Spanner**
+- Horizontally scaleable
+- strongly consistent
+- Relational database
+- Infinitely scaleable
+- 5 9s for multi-region
+- Pay for provisioned node time plust storage time
+- Huge and expensive

+**BigQuery**
+- Serverless
+- column store data warehouse
+- Kind of like REdshift, but serverless
+- Pay for GBs actually scanned during queries
+- Attempts to reuse cached results, which are free.
+- Pay for data stored.
+Relatively inexpensive
+- Pay for streaming inserts

+**Cloud Bigtable**
+- NoSQL
+- Low Latency and high throughput
+- For large operational and analytical apps
+- For huge loads

+**Cloud Datastore**
+- Managed and autoscaled NoSQL database
+- Like DynamoDB/mongodb

+**Firebase Realtime DB and cloud firestore**
+- NoSQL document stores with real-time client updates via managed websockets
+- Firestore has collections and

+#### Data Transfer
+**Data Transfer Appliance**
+- A rackable, physical server that you ship to google.
+- For ingest only.
+No egress
+- Like snowball
+- 100TB or 480TB versions

+**Storage Transfer Service**
+- Copies objects for you.
+- Always to a GCS bucket
+- Source can be S3, HTTP(S) Endpoint or another GCS bucket
+- One time or scheduled recurring
+- Free to use service, but you pay for the actions (data transfer, etc.)

+#### External Networking

 ## Commands
 ```bash
 gcloud config list